phoenixbyrd/Termux_XFCE/README.md

 This will start the termux-x11 server, XFCE4 desktop and open the Termux-X11 app right into the desktop.

+To enter the Debian proot install from terminal use the command ```debian```

+Also note, you do not need to set display in debian as it's already set.
+This means you can use the terminal to start any GUI application and it will startup.

 &nbsp;

 # cp2menu